Emperor Meiji: Early life

 Prince Mutsuhito was born on 3 November 1852 in a small house on his maternal grandfather's property at the north end of the Gosho.
 At the time, birth was culturally believed to be a source of pollution, so the imperial prince was not born in the Palace.
 Instead, it was common for members of the Imperial Family to be born in a structure, often temporary, near the pregnant woman's father's house.
 The Prince Mutsuhito's mother, Nakayama Yoshiko, was a concubine (権の典侍) to his father Emperor Kōmei, and she was the daughter of the acting major counselor, Nakayama Tadayasu.
 The young prince was given the title Sachi-no-miya, or Prince Sachi.

 The young prince was born into an era of great change in Japan.
-This change was symbolized dramatically in July 1853 when Commodore Matthew Perry and his American Naval squadron (what the Japanese dubbed "the Black Ships"), sailed into the harbor at Edo (known since 1868 as Tokyo).
+This change was symbolized dramatically in July 1853 when Commodore Matthew C. Perry and his American Naval squadron (what the Japanese dubbed "the Black Ships"), sailed into the harbor at Edo (known since 1868 as Tokyo).
 Perry sought to open Japan up to international trade and showcased the modern cannons his fleet carried.
 For the first time in at least 250 years, the shogunate took the highly unusual step of consulting with the Imperial Court because of the crisis brought on by Perry's arrival.
 Emperor Kōmei's officials advised that they felt they should agree to trade with the Americans and asked that they be informed in advance of any steps to be taken upon Perry's return.
 The Japanese government decided that their military was no match for the American military and thus allowed trade and submitted to what it dubbed the "Unequal Treaties".
 "Unequal Treaties" meant giving up tariff authority and the right to try foreigners in its own courts.
 The shogunate's willingness to consult with the Court was short-lived: in 1858, word of a treaty arrived with a letter stating that due to shortness of time, it had not been possible to consult.
 Emperor Kōmei was so incensed that he threatened to abdicate—though even this action would have required the consent of the shōgun.

 Much of the emperor's boyhood is known only through later accounts, which his biographer Donald Keene points out are often contradictory.
 One contemporary described Mutsuhito as healthy and strong, somewhat of a bully, and exceptionally talented at sumo.
 Another states that the prince was delicate and often ill.
 Some biographers state that he fainted when he first heard gunfire, while others deny this account.
-On 16 August 1860, Sachinomiya was proclaimed prince of the blood and heir to the throne and was formally adopted by his father's consort.
+On 16 August 1860, Sachinomiya (Meiji's childhood name) was proclaimed prince of the blood and heir to the throne and was formally adopted by his father's consort.
 Later that year on 11 November, he was proclaimed as the crown prince and given an adult name, Mutsuhito.
 The prince began his education at the age of seven.
 He proved an indifferent student, and later in life wrote poems regretting that he had not applied himself more in writing practice.